ysetbon/AutoLang/README.md

 ### Downloads failing with FILE_SECURITY_CHECK_FAILED?

-- This is a known Chrome security issue with some configurations
+- **This should be fixed in the current version** (uses text/plain with simple encoding)
+- If still occurring:
-- Check your antivirus/security software
+  - Check your antivirus/security software settings
-- Try disabling Chrome's "Safe Browsing" temporarily for testing
+  - Verify Downloads folder permissions
+  - Check Chrome downloads settings (chrome://settings/downloads)

 ## 📊 Language Detection